Western Carolina University

-During the trip, the students are required to actively participate in all visits and cultural activities, take notes and photos during each visit, respect themselves and others, follow schedules and directions, and work as a team.
+During the trip, the students are required to actively participate in all visits and cultural activities, take notes and photos during each visit, respect oneself and others, follow schedule and directions, and work as a team.

 What does the post-trip work entail?

 After the travel, the students in ENGR 365 will do case studies on chosen topics and a report on the materials collected before and during the trip.
 A comprehensive final exam that integrates course contents, similar to early assignments in format, will be given in the end.
 The post-trip work is set to be due on Canvas near the end of July to give you enough time to finish, and your overall grades of this course will be determined in early Aug.

 How many credit hours will I receive for this class?

 You will receive three (3) P6 credit hours under the ENGR 365 course number, and another three (3) P3 credit hours under the HIST 308 course number.
 So altogether, you get 6 credits.